How to integrate Codefresh with other systems

 Before you can use the API from your application you need an authentication key that will give programmatic access to Codefresh from an external application.

-If you want to create your own key then click Account Settings on the left sidebar and select the tokens tab.
+In order to create your own API key then click Account Settings on the left sidebar and select the tokens tab.
 Click the generate button and copy your key.

 From the same screen you can also revoke keys if you don’t need them anymore.